-Many new bloggers feel the need to be on every social media platform because that’s what they see other bloggers doing.
+Many new bloggers feel the need to be on EVERY social media platform because that’s what they see other bloggers doing.
 The truth is, every social media platform works differently.
-For example, growing your audience on Pinterest involves a different strategy than growing your followers on Twitter.
+For example, growing your audience on Pinterest involves a different strategy than growing your followers on Instagram.

 One of the biggest blogging mistakes I see beginners make is spreading themselves too thin on social media.
 Instead, I recommend focusing on ONE (or two) social media platforms to promote your blog, and doing them really well.

 Not sure which platform to focus on?
 My suggestion is to go where your ideal audience hangs out.
 For example, Pinterest is my favorite platform for promoting my blog content.

 6. Neglecting your email list

 An email list is vital to your success as a blogger.
-Many new bloggers make the mistake of waiting to start growing their email list.
+One of the top blogging mistakes beginners make is waiting to start growing their email list.
 Some bloggers don’t even offer an option for readers to subscribe to an email list (which is even worse).

 This is one of the blogging mistakes I made in the beginning.
 It took me two years before I signed up with MailChimp to start my email list.
 I didn’t the value of having an email list.
-I’m sharing this with you because I don’t want you to make the same mistake I did.
+I’m sharing this with you because I don’t want you to make the same error I did.

 If I could go back in time and tell my younger blogging self what I know now, starting an email list from day one would be on the top of my list!

 Why?
 Because you OWN your email list.

 Social networks come and go, algorithms can change, but your email list remains the same.
 Plus, your email subscribers are more likely to be product buyers.
 This means if you ever decide to sell a product or service, you need an email list.

 Your email subscribers are your MOST engaged blog readers and will be your most loyal customers.
 For new bloggers, I recommend using THIS email service (free for up to 2,000 subscribers) or THIS email service (which was created specifically for bloggers and the one I personally use).